 To begin, both parties sign a collaborative participation agreement.
 This agreement defines the scope of the issues.

 Although the benefits of a collaborative legal approach are many, it will not work for everyone.
 Collaboration requires a high degree of trust, communication, cooperation and a mutual desire to reach an agreement that is beneficial to all.
 Check out the IACP’s FAQs for more information.

 Do you have questions about collaborative law, litigated divorce, mediated settlements, custody or other legal issues?
 With a combined 30 years in family law, the attorneys at Jones Family Law Group, LLC, will provide the legal guidance you need.
-For questions, or to schedule a confidential consultation, call 314-449-8830.
+For questions, or to schedule a confidential consultation, contact our team.